An extension of the approximate component mode synthesis method to the heterogeneous Helmholtz equation: Galerkin approximation

 \subsection{Estimates of the best-approximation error in \texorpdfstring{$\VhG$}{VGS}}

-Quantitative estimates for the interface approximation error follow from localizing the error to single edges and applying the estimates proven in \cref{lem:approximation_properties_edge}. \begin{theorem} Assume that the solution $u$ to \cref{eq:HelmholtzVariational} is continuous in all vertices $p\in \V$ and $u \in H^2(e)$ for all $e\in\E$, and denote as $\uhG$ the solution to \cref{eq:interface_approx}.
+Quantitative estimates for the interface approximation error follow from localizing the error to single edges and applying the estimates proven in \cref{lem:approximation_properties_edge}. \begin{theorem} Assume that the solution $u$ to \cref{eq:HelmholtzVariational} satisfies $u \in H^2(e)$ for all $e\in\E$, and denote by $\uhG$ the solution to \cref{eq:interface_approx}.
 Then,